Primordial Black Holes as Seeds for Extremely Overmassive AGN Observed by JWST: Methodology

 \subsection{Initial Conditions}

 To reproduce the observed properties of Abell~2744--QSO1, we focus on the cosmic evolution surrounding an isolated PBH.
 The simulation box has a comoving side length of $L = 1\,h^{-1}\,\mathrm{Mpc}$ and contains $N_{\rm PDM} = 256^3$ dark matter particles.
-The simulation begins at $z \simeq 3400$, where we place a BH of mass $5\times10^7\,M_\odot$ at the center of the box\footnote{In this work, we simulate structure formation around an isolated PBH, motivated by the inferred mass of Abell~2744--QSO1~\citep{QSO1Direct2025arXiv250821748J}.
-The chosen box size limits the effective PBH mass fraction to $f_{\rm PBH} \lesssim 8\times10^{-4}$, consistent with the mass function assumed by \citet{Carr2021PDU....3100755C}.
+The simulation begins at $z \simeq 3400$, where we place a BH of mass $5\times10^7\,M_\odot$ at the center of the box~\footnote{In this work, we simulate structure formation around an isolated PBH, motivated by the inferred mass of Abell~2744--QSO1~\citep{QSO1Direct2025arXiv250821748J}.
+The chosen box size limits the effective PBH mass fraction to $f_{\rm PBH} \lesssim 8\times10^{-4}$, which is broadly compatible with formation scenarios based on early-Universe phase transitions~\citep{Carr2021PDU....3100755C}.
 However, such a massive PBH could also originate from mergers of initially clustered lower-mass PBHs~\citep{Zhang:2024PBH, ZhangPBHCluster2025arXiv250707171Z}.}, generated using the \textsc{MUSIC} code~\citep{hahn2011multi}.
 The numerical procedure for embedding the PBH and perturbing the surrounding particle dark matter (PDM) field is implemented using the \textsc{PHANTOM} code~\citep{zhang_2025_17025634}, following the formalism in \citet{Ali-Haimoud2017PhRvD, Inman2019PhRvD.100h3528I, Boyuan2022MNRAS.514.2376L, Zhang:2024PBH}, providing the initial condition for the \texttt{PBH\_DMonly} run.
-We first evolve this run from $z \simeq 3400$ to the recombination epoch ($z \simeq 1100$) to establish the PDM distribution around the central PBH.
+We first evolve this run from $z \simeq 3400$ to the recombination epoch ($z \simeq 1100$) to establish the PDM distribution around the central PBH~\footnote{The PBH is treated as a freely moving collisionless particle providing the central gravitational potential; numerically, it is evolved like any other particle except for a boosted drag term during accretion to minimize BH wandering.
+To be specific, we apply a drag force $\vec{F}=-\dot{m}_{\rm edd}\vec{v}_{\rm rel}$ to the BH, given its Eddington accretion rate $\dot{m}_{\rm edd}$ and velocity $\vec{v}_{\rm rel}$ relative to gas.
+Consequently, the BH-gas relative velocity remains well below the local sound speed throughout the simulation, rendering its contribution to the accretion rate subdominant.}.
 We then add a uniform baryonic component to initialize the full hydrodynamical runs, resulting in a total of $N = 2\times256^3$ particles for both the \texttt{PBH\_SF\_M5e7\_fd005} and \texttt{PBH\_M5e7\_fd005} runs with and without stellar feedback, respectively.
 The resulting gas and dark matter particle masses are $1.2\times10^3\,M_\odot$ and $5.1\times10^3\,M_\odot$.